npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 1. Describe major iron ore mining areas of the world.
 2. What is the international Date line?
 ## Indian Geography

+### 2025
+1. Differentiate between 'Malnad' and 'Maidan' topography of Deccan Lava Plateau.
+2. In which areas of India highest and lowest variability of annual rainfall is found ?
+3. Differentiate between the Western and Eastern Coastal Plains of India.
+4. Describe the location and strategic importance of 'Chicken Neck' in present scenario.
+5. Explain the difference between the Himalayan and the Peninsular Rivers under the following heads:
+	Place of Origin, Nature of Flow, Type of Drainage, Nature of River and Catchment Area.
 ### 2023
 1. Name any eight tributaries of river Krishna.
 2. Mark the following places in the given outline map of India: